canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

         *   model     KEY-SHA3-384-FINGERPRINT
         *   serial    KEY-SHA3-384-FINGERPRINT

-    If the keys were generated on another system, you need someone who can access that system provide the fingerprint.
+    If the keys were generated on another system, you need someone who can access that system to provide the fingerprint.

 1. With the fingerprint, obtain the assertion as follows: